Shobuj-Paul/Strawberry-Stacker/task_1/README.md

 ## Task 1.1

+## Overview
+- Basic Image Processing techniques using OpenCV & Python
+- Generating and detecting an ArUco marker
+- Finding position and orientation of an ArUco marker.

 ## Problem Statement

 Write a Python script for detecting ArUco markers.
 The resulting image must have ArUco markers marked as shown in the end result.
 Hence the resulting image will have ArUco markers with: